 - Ensuring data storage devices such as laptops, tablets and smart phones are password protected;

 - Implementing access control for our buildings including waiting room / reception protocols and measures for securing the premises when unattended; and

 Personal information may be stored in documentary form but will generally be stored electronically on our software or systems.

 Who will we disclose your personal information to?

-We will not disclose your personal information to government agencies, private sector organisations or other entities where required or permitted by law, which may include the following circumstances:
+We may also disclose your personal information to government agencies, private sector organisations or other entities where required or permitted by law, which may include the following circumstances:

 - We believe that you would reasonably expect, or have been told, that information of that kind is usually passed to those individuals, bodies or agencies, and it is being disclosed for a purpose related (or directly related, in the case of sensitive information) to the reason we collected the information.

-- It is reasonably necessary for enforcement related activities conducted by, or on behalf of, an enforcement body (e.g. police, ASIC, Immigration Department)
+- We believe it is reasonably necessary for enforcement related activities conducted by, or on behalf of, an enforcement body (e.g. police, ASIC, Immigration Department).

 Accuracy of Personal Information

-We will ensure that all personal information we collect, use or disclose is accurate, complete and up to date.
-Please contact our Privacy Officer (details below) if you are aware of any personal information that does not meet this objective.
+We take steps to help ensure that all personal information we collect, use or disclose is accurate, complete and up to date.
+Please contact our Privacy Officer (details below) if you are aware that personal information that we hold about you does not meet this objective.